marcglasberg/asyncredux.com/flutter/advanced-actions/errors-thrown-by-actions.md

 ```

 The `GlobalWrapError` object will be given all errors.
 It may then return a `UserException` which
 will be used instead of the original exception.
-Otherwise, it just returns the original `eerror`,
+Otherwise, it just returns the original `error`,
 so that it will not be modified.
 It may also return `null` to disable (swallow) the error.

 > Note: The global error wrapper is called **after** the action's `wrapError()` method,